lizoc/jsonplus/docs/spec.md

 Project Goals
 -------------
-The primary goal is: keep JSON semantics (tree structure, set of types, and escaping), but make it more convenient for editing via a general purpose plain-text editor.
+The primary goal is simple: keep JSON as-is, but extends the grammer to make it more convenient to edit using any general purpose plain-text editor.

-The following features are desired:

-- less noisy/pedantic syntax
-- ability to reference value (set a value to another value)
+Since Json+ is a superset of JSON, all valid JSON works without modification in Json+.

+The extended grammer is designed with these goals:

+- makes Json+ easier to read, and faster to write
+- reduce repetition by referencing value
 - ability to write comments

-Implementation-wise, the format should have these properties:

-- a JSON superset, that is, all valid JSON should be valid and should result in the same in-memory data that a JSON parser would have produced.
-- be flexible but deterministic.
-It should be clear what's invalid, and invalid syntax should generate errors.
-- require minimal look-ahead; tokenization should only require looking at the next three characters (in order to find `//` comments; otherwise look-ahead will only require two characters).
+- ability to write multi-line string value.

+The Json+ parser is implemented to be flexible but deterministic.
+This means that the syntax is strict and will throw errors when it encounters invalid code.

-Making Json+ easier to edit necessarily means shifting more work to the parser.
-Therefore the parser cannot be expected to perform as quickly as JSON for large files.
-We recommend using
-Json+ for writing short tree structure data that is less than 1MB.
+For performance reasons, the grammer is designed in such a way that the parser requires minimal look-ahead.
+Tokenization should only require looking at a maximum of 3 characters (normally only 2 character).
+However, making Json+ easier to edit sometimes requires that we shift more work to the parser.
+Therefore, our Json+ parser implementation cannot be expected to perform as quickly as JSON for large files.
+We recommend using Json+ for writing short tree structure data that is less than 1MB.
 If performance is a concerning factor, use a regular JSON parser, or pre-process the Json+ file to JSON.

 Definitions